 On October 6, 2021 the Company issued 7,710,354 warrants and 98,594 broker warrants in connection with a private placement.
-Each warrant is exercisable into one common share at a price of 0.22 per share and expires on October 6, 2024.
-The fair value of 654,262 was assigned to the warrants and has been estimated using the Black-Scholes model for pricing warrants under the following assumptions: risk free interest rate - 1.02%; dividend yield 0%; expected stock volatility - 86.28% and an expected life of 3 years.
+Each warrant is exercisable into one common share at a price of \$0.22 per share and expires on October 6, 2024.
+The fair value of \$654,262 was assigned to the warrants and has been estimated using the Black-Scholes model for pricing warrants under the following assumptions: risk free interest rate - 1.02%; dividend yield 0%; expected stock volatility - 86.28% and an expected life of 3 years.

 - (iii) Prior to the completion of the reverse take-over transaction, Canada Coal had 5,000,000 warrants outstanding.
 Majority of the warrants were due to expire prior to effecting the transaction.
-Canada Coal effected a share consolidation on the basis of 2:1 and the warrants and there were only 1,087,500 warrants accounted for. - (iv) On October 29, 2021, in connection with the completion of the Build-Out and further to the Company's press release dated November 25, 2020, the Company has provided Health Canada with notice that the Build-Out has been completed, triggering the second and final earn-out entitlement to original Ayurcann Inc. shareholders of an aggregate of 5,159,958 common shares of the Company d.
+Canada Coal effected a share consolidation on the basis of 2:1 and there were only 1,087,500 warrants accounted for with an exercise price of \$0.40 and expiry date of January 23, 2022 - (iv) On October 29, 2021, in connection with the completion of the Build-Out and further to the Company's press release dated November 25, 2020, the Company has provided Health Canada with notice that the Build-Out has been completed, triggering the second and final earn-out entitlement to original Ayurcann Inc. shareholders of an aggregate of 5,159,958 common shares of the Company.

+d.
 Stock options